SeanT18/step/README.md

 # Google Student Training in Engineering Program
+This repo contains Sean Tisdale's portfolio and STEP projects.
+## 3 favorites

 This repo contains the projects you'll work on for the first half of STEP.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: